Pathways Fourth Edition

 Any counseling office

-Minimum Provider Qualifications
+Prerequisite/Minimum Provider Qualifications

-Usually a Master’s degree and specialized training in working with adolescents with sexual behavior problems.
+Usually a Master's degree and specialized training in working with adolescents with sexual behavior problems

-There is a manual that describes how to implement this program, and there is training available for this program.
+There is a manual that describes how to deliver this program.

 Training Contact:

-Onsite at request of the agency.
+Onsite at request of the agency

 Number of days/hours:

-Variable, usually 1-2 days.
+Variable, usually 1-2 days

 Relevant Published, Peer-Reviewed Research